The School of Public Affairs at American University

 Where the cost savings value of the Coverdell Fellowship comes from

-Coverdell Fellows at The School of Public Affairs (SPA) receive an attractive merit aid package comprised of an application fee waiver and tuition remission totaling $14,000 a semester.
-This level of award requires full time enrollment (9 credit hours a semester) and for the recipient to maintain good academic standing.
+Coverdell Fellows at The School of Public Affairs (SPA) receive an attractive merit aid package comprised of an application fee waiver and tuition remission totaling $7,500 a semester.
+This level of award requires full-time enrollment (9 credit hours per semester) and for the recipient to maintain good academic standing.
+Full-time Coverdell Fellows are eligible for additional merit aid in the form of assistantships and/or scholarships.
+All SPA master’s students also enjoy the additional benefit and flexibility of choosing to be full- or part-time (6 credit hours) in any given semester.
+Coverdell Fellows who choose to enroll part-time (6 credit hours) may still retain some of their tuition remission as part of their Coverdell award ($3,000 a semester).

 Fellowships awarded per year (average)